Committee

 Amy Horneman is an experienced gifted education practitioner and is passionate about mentoring gifted and highly able students through their schooling years; developing students in leadership; collaborating with key stakeholders to implement schoolwide provisions for gifted and highly able students; and fostering positive and effective home-school partnerships.
 Amy currently coordinates the gifted program at the Plenty and University campuses of Ivanhoe Grammar School, and was recently the gifted program coordinator at Scotch College, Melbourne.
 She is an active committee member (consultant, seminar writer and presenter) of the Victorian Association for Gifted and Talented Children.
 She holds a Bachelor of Arts/Education (Secondary) in English Literature and German Language, and a Master of Arts (Applied Linguistics).
 She has completed postgraduate studies in educational leadership and gifted education.

-Bernadette has been the gifted and talented coordinator at two secondary schools in Melbourne: St Monica’s College in Epping and Mount Scopus Memorial College in Burwood.
-She is currently the High Ability Learning Specialist at Box Hill High School and Coordinator of their Gifted Academic Potential Program (GAPP).
-Bernadette is a member of the Boroondara Gifted Network and has contributed articles to IDIOM, the journal for VATE.
+Bernadette has worked in the field of gifted education for over 15 years.
+She was the gifted and talented coordinator at St Monica’s College in Epping and Mount Scopus Memorial College in Burwood.
+She is currently the High Ability Learning Specialist at Box Hill High School and is the coordinator of their Gifted Academic Potential Program (GAPP).
+Bernadette is a member of the Boroondara Gifted Network and has contributed articles to IDIOM, the journal for VATE, and the VAGTC journal, VISION.
 She has presented at conferences and seminars for the VAGTC, the AAEGT, VATE and she facilitates seminars for the Teacher Learning Network.
-Bernadette completed the Certificate of Gifted Education (COGE) through the University of New South Wales, a Masters of Educational Leadership at Australian Catholic University and is currently completing her PhD with a focus on gifted education at Deakin University.
+Bernadette completed the Certificate of Gifted Education (COGE) through the University of New South Wales, a Master of Educational Leadership at Australian Catholic University and she completed her PhD at Deakin University with a focus on gifted education in 2024.

 Laura Wilcox

-Laura’s has experience in mentoring gifted and talented secondary students in both school and external opportunities.
-She would bring her perspectives on fulfilling student potential including encouraging collaboration between likeminded students.
-She believes in triangulating data to identify gifted students.
-She has a BA (hons) from the University of Melbourne, a Post Grad specialising in Gifted education from Monash University and a Diploma in Prof Communications from the UNE.
+Throughout her teaching practice, Laura has mentored gifted and talented secondary students in both school and external opportunities.
+She has designed and taught advanced curriculum for extension classes, and believes in triangulating data to identify gifted students.
+Laura created the Ariston Extension and Enrichment Program for St John’s College, Preston, and was the program’s first co-ordinator.
+She has a BA (hons)/BTeach (hons) from the University of Melbourne, a Postgraduate Diploma of Education specialising in gifted education from Monash University, and a Diploma in Professional Communications from the University of New England.

 Ruth Evans